Form I-485 is the primary application form used by would-be immigrants to the United States who are both:

 In this article, we take a closer look at how people who are eligible to adjust status should prepare this form and the supporting materials.

-In Part I, if you don't have a Social Security number or USCIS Online Account Number, you can enter "N/A" for "not applicable."
+Also in Part I, if you don't have a USCIS Online Account Number, you can enter "N/A" for "not applicable."
 The same goes for the "A#," meaning your Alien Number.
 You would only have one if you had prior contact with U.S. immigration services; for example, if you had already applied for an immigration benefit, or been placed in removal (deportation) proceedings.

 In the "Recent Immigration History" portion of Part 1, the question on "Date of Last Arrival" means your most recent entry to the United States.
 Many applicants get confused and enter the date when they first came, but if you have since made even a short trip outside the U.S., you need to enter that date here.
 Providing your I-94 number is important because it helps prove that you entered with a visa or on the Visa Waiver Program (VWP); which is, for some applicants, crucial to proving their eligibility to adjust status instead of going through consular processing.